Signed in as:

 4. One spelling can represent multiple sounds.

 The Structured Linguistic Literacy approach is known for its efficacy and clarity, making it especially effective for learners with Dyslexia or other reading difficulties.
 By focusing on the logic of the sound-to-symbol system, it helps reduce cognitive overload - a common barrier for students with low working memory or attention challenges.
+Instead of overwhelming students with long lists of rules and exceptions, It builds metalinguistic awareness and empowers learners to decode and encode words independently.
+It's structured yet flexible design allows students to make accelerated and efficient progress in both reading, spelling, and writing.

 Here are some useful links: